Blobfolio/blob-common/README.md

 Because Tutan Common is a developer resource rather than something end users can directly play with, it is not part of the main WordPress plugin repository.
 Therefore it must be manually installed:

- * [Download](https://raw.githubusercontent.com/Blobfolio/blob-common/master/release/blob-common.zip) the latest stable release and either extract the archive contents to your `plugins` folder;
+ * [Download](https://raw.githubusercontent.com/Blobfolio/blob-common/master/release/blob-common.zip) the latest stable release and extract the archive contents to your `plugins` folder;
  * Or use the `Upload Plugin` option from within WordPress to do the dirty work for you;

 Plugin updates, however, don't require any special effort.
-Tutan Common hooks into WordPress' plugin API and will notify you of new releases, allow you to apply them from the Updates page, etc.
+Tutan Common hooks into WordPress' plugin API and will notify you of new releases, allow you to apply them from the Updates page, etc., just like any other plugin.